Cronologium/ChallengeBot/README.md

 * **Adding perma-redirects (302) to links will most likely result in losing rights to access the repo.**
 * **Any intentional security back-door introduces in the website will result in automatically losing rights**
+* **Lack of contribution or communication with others results in exclusion without notice**